-For statistical analyses, a general linear mixed model was run with PLACE (labial vs. coronal, labial vs. dorsal, coronal vs. dorsal) and MANNER (nasal, voiced stops, voiceless stops) as fixed factors (Baayen et al., 2008; Baayen, 2008; Bates, 2005; Jaeger, 2008) using R (R Development Core Team, 1993-2014) and the lme4 package (Bates et al., 2011).
+For statistical analyses, a general linear mixed model was run with PLACE (labial vs. coronal, labial vs. dorsal, coronal vs. dorsal) and MANNER (nasals, voiced stops, voiceless stops) as fixed factors (Baayen et al., 2008; Baayen, 2008; Bates, 2005; Jaeger, 2008) using R (R Development Core Team, 1993-2014) and the lme4 package (Bates et al., 2011).
 (In this paper we use capital letters to represent variable names.)
+The intercept for a random variable for speakers was included in the model to soak up the variability due to inter-speaker differences.
 The lme4 package does not compute p-values because the procedure to calculate degrees of freedom has not been known.
 Therefore, they were calculated by the Markov chain Monte Carlo method using the languageR package (Baayen, 2009).